cfriot/music-to-led/README.md

 # Future Roadmap

+By priority order

+- Handle more than the WS2812B led strip
+- DMX handling
+- Effect mixer
+- Electron interface
+- Rewrite audio acquisition part
-- Beat detection with aubio
+- Beat detection with Aubio
-- Add some
-- Change audio library ?

 # License
 This project was developed by Thibaud FRERE and is released